-Your medical form will be made available to be completed four months prior to departure, however, should you have any pre-existing medical concerns, it is important to bring these to our attention prior to confirmation.
+Your medical form will be made available to be completed 4 months prior to departure, however, should you have any pre-existing medical concerns, it is important to bring these to our attention as soon as you decide to travel.

 It's important to know that the remote nature of an Antarctic voyage means that medical facilities are limited and access to secondary or tertiary healthcare may be difficult.

-To ensure the safety of all guests, we have taken steps to assess the risk of common pre-existing medical conditions and determined that certain conditions may pose a significant risk of deterioration or complication while on board.
+To ensure the safety of all passengers, we have taken steps to assess the risk of common pre-existing medical conditions and determined that certain conditions may pose a significant risk of deterioration or complication while on board.